karllark/DIRTY_dustrt/docs/pfile_run.rst

 **random_num_seed=987654321**

 The random number seed determines the initial conditions of the run.
-Changing this number will result in slightly different output for the same input parameters.
+Changing this will produce different results (outputs), as the pseudo-random number generator will use the seed to produce random numbers that are used in various parts of Monte Carlo simulation.
+The independence of runs with different random number seeds is not guaranteed.

 Output Details
 ==============